360° Syria: How media activists are shining a light on war crimes

 The images will live on 360Syria.com, with narration by Razan Ghazzawi – a prominent Syrian blogger and activist.
 The site is built using 'WebVR' - a pioneering new technology which brings virtual reality to any internet-connected device via your browser, with no need to download an app.

-Our street fundraisers, school speakers, volunteers and local groups are using virtual reality viewers to give the public an immersive experience of the apocalyptic scenes (you can buy your own virtual reality viewer from our online shop).
+Our street fundraisers, school speakers, volunteers and local groups are using virtual reality viewers to give the public an immersive experience of the apocalyptic scenes.

 As well as supporting peaceful Syrian activists, we’re also campaigning for the delivery of aid wherever it is needed, calling for war crimes to be investigated, demanding freedom for detained Syrian activists, and urging Europe’s leaders to welcome more Syrian refugees.